moaatt2/test-blog/docs/chainmail_posts/aura_3_unit.md

 ### Notes

 The Aura 3 Unit weave is quite simple to both understand and create.
 Overall, it looks pleasant, though the small rings at the edges can sometimes move around, which may make a slightly messy appearance.
-As this is a unit weave, desk ornaments, pendants, and charms are highly compatible applications.
+As this is a unit weave; desk ornaments, pendants, and charms are highly compatible applications.
 While working on the weave, I noticed many similarities to Celtic Visions, as it appears to result from joining three smaller units to one large ring.
 Given its ease of creation and appealing look, I recommend learning how to make this weave.

 ### Pictures